httpwg/http-extensions/draft-ietf-httpbis-rfc6265bis.md

 If the "SameSite" attribute's value is "Strict", the cookie will only be sent along with "same-site" requests.
 If the value is "Lax", the cookie will be sent with same-site requests, and with "cross-site" top-level navigations, as described in {{strict-lax}}.
-If the "SameSite" attribute's value is neither of these, the attribute will be ignored.
+If the value is "None", the cookie will be sent with same-site and cross-site requests.
+If the "SameSite" attribute's value is something other than these three known keywords, the attribute's value will be treated as "None".

 ### Cookie Name Prefixes